carlomarxdk/workshop-transformers/exercise/pen-paper.md

 1. We use word embeddings instead of wordpieces (e.g., our tokenizer does not split "overfit" into ``['over'] ['##fit']``)
 2. We do not use normalization layers (which rescale tensors inside of the encoder)
-3. We drop the output projection $W_O$ that a tansformation  applies after the weighted sum (in Step 4).
+3. We drop the output projection $W_O$ that BERT applies after the weighted sum (in Step 4).
 4. Our vocabulary has only 11 tokens.

 ## Steps